Sharath-1517/movie-application/README.md

     - Copy the code that you can see from the above, and paste it in your MongoDB Compass.
 It will look like this, <br><br>
     ![Screenshot 2023-05-03 120650](https://user-images.githubusercontent.com/111525679/235846789-ff3cd9e0-d2d6-41c2-bd2c-f0550dae5f06.png)
     - Now click the connect button (`do not forget about the password you have to change in the connection string as they have mentioned **<password>** replace it with your password that you created when you created that database.`)
-    - After successfully connecting your MongoDB Compass, now it's time to create a database `movie` (`You can give any name for the collection but only if you're sure that you can identify and change the .env variables accordingly in the` [src/main/resources](https://github.com/Sharath-1517/movie-application/blob/main/movies/src/main/resources/.env.example)`file and make sure you change the file name .env.example to .env`).
+    - After successfully connecting your MongoDB Compass, now it's time to create a database `movie` (<b> You can give any name for the collection but only if you're sure that you can identify and change the .env variables accordingly in the [src/main/resources](https://github.com/Sharath-1517/movie-application/blob/main/movies/src/main/resources/.env.example) file and make sure you change the file name .env.example to .env </b>).
     - Next, you need to create a collection `movies`.
     - Now head back to the MongoDB compass and select the `Add data button > Import data from JSON/CSV` <br><br>
     ![image](https://user-images.githubusercontent.com/111525679/235850701-293370b0-9718-4127-abbe-a649a34baa9b.png)